Destination Snowflake setup guide #

 andpassword

-: Type of the keystore.
-Allowed types arePKCS12
+Type of the KeyStore.

-: Location of the key-store.key-prefix
+Location of the KeyStore.

 andsnowflake1_password

-.
-You can then specify the prefix here assnowflake1_
+, you can then specify the prefix here assnowflake1_

 Parameters related to stage configuration #